bimmerconnected/bimmer_connected/README.rst

 Thank you
 =========

-Thank you Christian, @m1n3rva, @gerard33, @kernelkraut, @robbz23 and @lawtancool for your research and contributions!
+Thank you Christian, m1n3rva, gerard33, rikroe, robthebold, timmccor, kernelkraut, robbz23 and lawtancool for your research and contributions!

 This library is basically a best-of of other similar solutions, yet none of them provided a ready to use library with a matching interface